ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 The UserInfo Endpoint is an OAuth 2.0 Protected Resource **[OAUTH2]** hosted by the Data Holder that returns Claims about the authenticated End-User **[OIDC]**.
 The Data Recipient sends the UserInfo requests using either the HTTP GET or POST method.
-The Access Token obtained from an OIDC token request must be sent as a Bearer Token to this endpoint.
+The Access Token obtained from the Token Endpoint must be sent as a Bearer Token to this endpoint.

 ```http